-HAE is usually passed down through families, but that's not always the case.
+Hereditary angioedema (HAE) is usually passed down through families, but that's not always the case.
 Some people develop HAE because of a spontaneous change in their genetic code, so it can't always be traced to a relative.

-In a survey, HAE patients had an average of two immediate and two extended family members who had also been diagnosed with HAE.* If one parent has it, each child will have a 50% risk of inheriting the condition.
-Would you like to track your family's history of HAE?
-Fill in your family tree.
+In a survey, HAE patients had an average of two immediate and two extended family members who had also been diagnosed with HAE.* This means that as a diagnosed patient, you may have family members who also have HAE.

 *In a global survey of 313 patients.